conda/conda/docs/source/using/envs.rst

     https://repo.continuum.io/pkgs/pro/linux-64/iopro-1.7.1-np19py27_p1.tar.bz2
     https://repo.continuum.io/pkgs/free/linux-64/python-2.7.10-1.tar.bz2

-With the command ``conda list --explicit > explicit-spec-file.txt`` you can create a file containing this spec list in the current working directory.
+The command ``conda list --explicit > explicit-spec-file.txt`` creates a file containing this spec list in the current working directory.

-As the comment at the top of the file explains, with the command ``conda create --name MyEnvironment --file explicit-spec-file.txt`` you can use the spec file to create an identical environment on the same machine or another machine.
+As the comment at the top of the file explains, the command ``conda create --name MyEnvironment --file explicit-spec-file.txt`` uses the spec file to create an identical environment on the same machine or another machine.

-With the command ``conda install --name MyEnvironment --file explicit-spec-file.txt`` you can add these packages to an existing environment.
+The command ``conda install --name MyEnvironment --file explicit-spec-file.txt`` adds these packages to an existing environment.

 NOTE: Conda does not check architecture or dependencies when installing from an explicit specification file.
 To ensure the packages work correctly, be sure that the file was created from a working environment and that it is  used on the same architecture, operating system and platform, such as ``linux-64`` or ``osx-64``.